-Pupil Safety And Violence Prevention -- Bullying (See Policy JICK at at https://www.goffstown.k12.nh.us) 1.
-Definitions (RSA 193-F:3)
+Pupil Safety And Violence Prevention - Bullying (See Policy JICK)

+I. Definitions (RSA 193-F:3)

 - 1. Bullying.
 Bullying is hereby defined as a single significant incident or a pattern of incidents involving a written, verbal, or electronic communication, or a physical act or gesture, or any combination thereof, directed at another pupil which: - (1) Physically harms a pupil or damages the pupil's property; - (2) Causes emotional distress to a pupil; - (3) Interferes with a pupil's educational opportunities; - (4) Creates a hostile educational environment; or - (5) Substantially disrupts the orderly operation of the school.